-The introduction of the UK’s new points-based immigration system and the end of EU free movement have impacted the immigration status of EU, EEA and Swiss citizens in the UK.
-Working across borders between the UK and the EU countries has become more complex.
+The introduction of the UK’s post-Brexit points-based immigration system and the end of EU free movement significantly impacted the immigration status of EU, EEA and Swiss citizens in Britain.
+Working across borders between the UK and the EU countries necessarily became more complex.

 A frontier worker is an individual who lives in one country, or EU member state, but who travels to work regularly in a different country or member state.
 This includes any EU citizen, or citizen of the EEA or Switzerland, who is employed or self-employed in the UK but lives elsewhere.
 These individuals are also referred to as cross border workers.